xapian/xapian/xapian-letor/docs/letor.rst

     where first column is query-id, third column is Document-id and fourth column being relevance label which is 0 for irrelevance and 1 for relevance.
 Second column is many times referred as 'iter' but doesn't really important for us.
-All the fields are whitespace delimited.
+All the fields are delimited by space.
 This is the standard format of almost all the relevance judgement files.
 If you have little different relevance judgement file then you can easily convert it in such file using basic 'awk' command.